 Chan DV.
 (2014).
 Service use, physical function, and community integration for people who were once homeless: A Geographic Information Systems (GIS) approach.
 Austin Journal of Psychiatry and Behavioral Science, 1(6), 1027-1036.

-- 2019 — Present: Director, UNC HEELS Summer Intensive Program
+- 2019 — Present: Director, UNC HEELS Prep/Summer Intensive Program

 - 2019 — Present: Co-Director, UNC HEEL 2 Transition Program

 - 2018 — Present: Co-chair, National Council on Rehabilitation Education (NCRE) Psychiatric Rehabilitation Council

 - 2018 — Present: Editorial Board member, Journal of Rehabilitation